tomtomsatnav/excuse-planner/README.md

 # Excuse-Planner

 Created using HTML, CSS, JavaScript and Bootstrap.
-This planner gives the user a smiple way to come up with a good reason to excuse themselves from events and it also gives them a platform to make and manage their own events.
+This planner gives the user a simple way to come up with a good reason to excuse themselves from events and it also gives them a platform to make and manage their own events.

 # Excuse-Planner Screenshot